isomerpages/jointpoly-ace/_programmes/T&L Mentor Move In Programme (TLMP).md

 description: T&L Mentor Move-In Programme (TLMP)
 image: ""
 ---
 # T&L Mentor Move-In Programme (TLMP)

 ![](/images/70290420_MLsuccess.jpg)

 #### What is the programme about?

-TLMP provides the T&L mentors across five polytechnics an opportunity to deepen learning through cross-poly learning experiences.
+The T&L Mentor Move-In Programme (TLMP) provides the T&L mentors across five polytechnics an opportunity to deepen learning through cross-poly learning experiences.
 The TLMP will build a community of reflective T&L champions to grow T&L excellence in the polytechnic sector.
 The programme focuses on improving T&L leadership in the areas of:
 * Discovering professional identity
 * Developing T&L expertise
 * Driving coaching for T&L quality and innovation

-The SLMP is organised by representatives from all polytechnics.
+The TLMP is organised by representatives from all polytechnics.
 ![](/images/tlmp2.jpg)